Samuel-Dainton/portfolio-project-1/README.md

 ### Content

-* The code to make the social media links was taken from the CI Love Running Project.
+* The code to make the social media links and forum signup input was adapted from the Code Institute Love Running Project.

 ### Media